 This major requires the completion of 48 units, which must include:

-6 units from the completion of the following course(s):
+6 units from the completion of the following compulsory course(s):

-42 units from the completion of the following course(s):
+A minimum of 30 units from the completion of the following core courses:

-ASIA3108 - Research Topics in South and Southeast Asian Languages B (6 units)
+ASIA3108 Research Topics in Asian and Pacific Languages (L)*

 6 units from completion of the following course(s):